Below are the Allen School's policies for the funding of Ph.D. students:

 Policies and procedures related to graduate funding can be confusing.
 This document attempts to outline the specifics in detail in order to help students, faculty, and staff understand the implementation of the policies in the Academic Student Employee (ASE) contract as well as our own Allen School-specific norms and procedures.
 For those with questions about doctoral student funding in the Allen School, this document is a great starting point.

 Allen School Ph.D. students are typically funded by a Teaching Assistantship (TA) or a Research Assistantship (RA).
-Such funding is guaranteed during the first three academic years (excluding summer) subject to satisfactory progress toward the degree and satisfactory performance of TA/RA duties.
+Funding is guaranteed during the first three academic years (excluding summer) subject to satisfactory progress toward the degree and satisfactory performance of TA/RA duties.
 Students who meet satisfactory progress requirements are typically funded through degree completion.
 When Research Assistantships are not available, the default school funding is a Teaching Assistantship.

-RAs and TAs are also referred to as Academic Student Employees (ASEs) and their positions are governed under the Academic Student Employee (ASE) contract
+RAs and TAs are also referred to as Academic Student Employees (ASEs) and their positions are governed under the Academic Student Employee (ASE) contract.

 Research Assistant Definition